sirphilliptubell/DotNetFunctional/README.md

     	Console.WriteLine("First letter '{number.Right.SubString(0,1)}'");
 }
 ```
 As a practical example, suppose the type IntSpan is a container that contains a sequence of numbers.
 Suppose IntSpan contains a method which allows you to subtract another IntSpan.
-Both the Left and Right types should always be different, although this is not enforced in any way.
 ```csharp
 struct IntSpan {
     public int First { get; set; }